JimOfLeisure/c3satcs/doc/Civ3-Save-Format.md

 This is based on my test save file and decoding results.
+Compressed save games are compressed with PKWare DCL (Data Compression Library) "implode" and can be decompressed with a compatible "explode" algorithm.
+There are various Windows and Linux binaries out there.
+Note this is not the same as PKWare's ZIP format implode/explode and familiar zip/unzip programs cannot decompress the save.
+The save file appears to be a binary dump of data sectioned with 4-char header names often followed by an int length in bytes or subrecords/subsections.
+I suspect there is padding in some places, or perhaps they are stray variables tucked between other objects.
 I am starting with my hierarchy guess file and filling in offsets as I code the program and decode the file.

 - CIV3 No length field, appears to be length 26 (0x1a).
 - BIC  int Length = 0x20c
+	- 0x00 int ? = 0x289
+	- The rest is all zeroes
 - BICQ No length field
 	- VER# int subrecords = 1.
 Each record has no name but starts with int length (= 0x2d0)
 		- Suspect these are game rules copied from the BIQ from which the game was created